Katrina, Sandy and Harvey: Exploring the Relationship Between Climate Change and Extreme Weather

 Donovan Pavilion | Vail

 There’s no shortage of extreme weather occurring around the globe and scientists assert that intense storms, droughts and record-breaking heat waves are occurring with increased frequency because of humans.
 But blaming individual weather events on climate change is harder.
 This panel of scientists will discuss the links between climate change and the intensity of hurricanes and typhoons, from historical patterns to man’s influence.
-The program will close with Kim Langmaid providing an update to the Eagle Valley Sustainability Program.
+The program will close with Kim Langmaid providing an update on the Climate Action Plan for the Eagle County Community.

 Kevin Trenberth is a Distinguished Senior Scientist in the Climate Analysis Section at the National Center for Atmospheric Research.
 He was a lead author of the 1995, 2001 and 2007 Scientific Assessment of Climate Change reports from the Intergovernmental Panel on Climate Change (IPCC) and shared the 2007 Nobel Peace Prize which went to the IPCC.
 He focuses on climate variability and climate change, including global energy, water cycles and how they are changing.